SAP/cloud-identity-developer-guide/docs/index.md

       src: /authentication.svg
       alt: Authentication
     title: Authentication (Coming Soon)
-    details: Use the IAS Client Libraries to implement authentication in your business application, both for users and external systems.
+    details: Use the client libraries for SAP Cloud Identity Services to implement authentication in your business application, both for users and external systems.
   - icon:
       src: /authorization.svg
       alt: Authorization